Whistler Blackcomb Ski Resort Review

 Skiing North of the Border can be an incredible experience, and no Canadian resort embodies Canada’s ski scene like Whistler.
 It is a world-class ski area, with a touch of class and culture to boot.

-Then, when you get off there is mountaintop dining to look forward to including sunset barbecues.
-You can also view the area’s bears and, down the valley, you and your family have a choice of adrenaline buzzes.
+Whistler Blackcomb boasts massive terrain, plenty of variety, and lots of dining both at mid mountain as well as in the base areas (there are more than one).
+If you are not looking for skiing, you can also view the area’s bears (in certain seasons) and, down the valley, you and your family have a choice of adrenaline buzzes.
 You could opt for white-water rafting, or you could take a zip-line over the raging river’s waters.

 The Family Adventure Zone has plenty of scope for fun and games, and the resort village offers a plethora of options for family dining and shopping.

 Whistler Blackcomb is a ski resort in British Columbia near the west coast of Canada.
 It is 75 miles (121km) north of Vancouver on the Sea to Sky Highway (BC Highway 99).
 If coming from a different part of North America, we recommend flying into Vancouver and driving or taking a shuttle.
 Expect the drive to take about 2 1/2 hours.
 It seems like it should not take so long, but you have to wind through the entirety of Vancouver which can sometimes be a bit maddening.
 After that, the drive is extremely scenic on a clear day.

 Seattle is also an option, but will add at least a couple hours on to your drive.